-In February 2022, we granted options to purchase 332,000 shares of common stock, 125,000 shares of common stock, and 125,000 shares of common stock to Dr. Kathiresan, Dr. Bellinger, and Mr. Ashe, respectively, at an exercise price per share of \$30.94.
+In February 2023, we granted options to purchase 550,200 shares of common stock, 182,800 shares of common stock, and 182,800 shares of common stock to Dr. Kathiresan, Dr. Bellinger, and Ms. Dorval, respectively, at an exercise price per share of \$21.76.
 These options vest as to 25% of the shares underlying the option on the first anniversary of the vesting commencement date and as to an additional 2.0833% of the original number of shares underlying the option monthly thereafter, subject to continued service.

 We have used stock options to compensate our executive officers in the form of initial grants in connection with the commencement of employment and also at various times, often but not necessarily annually, if we or they have performed as expected or better than expected.
 Awards of stock options, restricted stock and restricted stock units to our executive officers have been made by our board of directors.
-The options, restricted stock and restricted stock units to our executive officers are typically subject to time-based vesting, generally over four years following the vesting commencement date.
+The options, restricted stock and restricted stock units that we have granted to our executive officers are typically subject to time-based vesting, generally over four years following the vesting commencement date.
 Upon certain terminations of employment in connection with a change of control, vesting is fully accelerated; upon other involuntary terminations, 25% of the unvested portion of each grant will vest as of the date of the termination.
-Prior to the exercise of a stock option, the holder has no rights as a stockholder with respect to the shares subject to such option, including no voting rights and no right to receive dividends or dividend equivalents.
+Prior to the exercise of a stock option or the vesting of restricted stock units, the holder has no rights as a stockholder with respect to the shares subject to such awards, including no voting rights and no right to receive dividends or dividend equivalents.